Graduate Courses & Other Academic Activities

 2.3 Online Course

-A course that is delivered online such that the instructional components occur without the student and instructor being in the same physical location.
-Instruction may be via synchronous or asynchronous web‐based learning technologies including for example, online instruction, webcasts, podcasts, etc.
+A course that is designed such that all of the instructional interaction occurs without the student and instructor being in the same physical location.
+Instruction may be done via synchronous or asynchronous web‐based learning technologies including, for example, online instruction, webcasts, videos, discussion forums, collaborative tools, self-directed learning modules, etc. Governance approval can specify that approval for online delivery applies only to summer offerings of the course.

 3. Variations in Format